The ISFP and the INFP personality types share the same dominant function — introverted feeling (Fi).

 ISFP vs. INFP: How they are similar

-- They both think that worrying too much about their personal appearance or home organization isn’t necessary and may appear messy and disorganized.
+They both think that worrying too much about their appearance or home organization isn’t necessary and may appear messy and disorganized.

-- In their personal relationships, they are both likely to put their partners first and may stay in bad relationships for a long time just to avoid confrontation.
+In their relationships, they are both likely to put their partners first and may stay in bad relationships for a long time just to avoid confrontation.

-- They are both very sensitive — so sensitive that some other types may find it very difficult to deal with them because their feelings get constantly hurt.
+They are both very sensitive.
+So sensitive that some other types may find it very difficult to deal with them because their feelings get hurt very easily.

-- As life partners, they are both very romantic people who tend to become totally consumed by their personal relationships — sometimes to the point of ruining themselves.
+As life partners, they are both very romantic people who tend to become entirely consumed by their relationships — sometimes to the point of ruining themselves.

-- Both are modest: They don’t like to push themselves forward, don’t brag and somewhat dislike ambitious and competitive types, such as the ENTJ personality type.
+Both are humble and low-key.
+They don’t like to push themselves forward, don’t brag and somewhat dislike ambitious and competitive types, such as the ENTJ personality type.

-- Both are caring and empathetic people who are truly concerned for others.
+Both are caring and empathetic people who are genuinely concerned for others.